-Instead of translating inside the code, the developer just has to use a specific syntax around the source language text, then execute a command to synchronise with the translators.
+Instead of translating directly in the code, the developer just has to use a specific syntax around the source language text, then execute a command to synchronize with the translators.

-This ease of use, and the fact that the translation interface was customised for translators and marketing team (for copywriting) speed up the whole translation workflow.
+This ease of use, and the fact that the translation interface was customized for translators and marketing team (for copywriting) speed up the whole translation workflow.

 Stoquart is a translation agency of more than 20 years of experience.
 It has many internal and external translators working for it daily.